 Sayers House is a pretty detached holiday cottage with Wi-Fi in Wisbech St Mary Cambridgeshire sleeping 5.
-Sayers has a large garden and wooded area with a footpath leading into an Apple Orchard.
+Sayers has a large garden and wooded area with a footpath leading into an 3 acre field.
 A family friendly holiday cottage.
 There is ample secluded parking plus a garage.
 Pets welcome.

 Sayers House is a pretty holiday cottage in Wisbech St. Mary, about 3 miles from the market town of Wisbech in Cambridgeshire.
 The cottage is set in a large pretty garden.